This post may contain affiliate links.

-When we left our hotel just north of Paris to make our way to the ferry port at the end of our trans Europe road trip we didn’t know that our evening’s accommodation was in one of the most fascinating and historic parts as France.
+When we left our hotel just north of Paris to make our way to the ferry port at the end of our trans Europe road trip we didn’t know that our evening’s accommodation was in one of the most fascinating and historic parts of France.
 Not far from Amiens and our hotel, I spotted a sign for the Somme Valley.
 A little later a second sign for a memorial cemetery, 2 and 2 made a certainty, we were on the Somme Battlefields.
 Rolling fields newly harvested and quaint rural villages dotted the landscape as we took a diversion and followed the signs to the first cemetery of many in just one fascinating and memorable afternoon.
-The kids whined, they just wanted wi-fi and hotel comforts, but even they found some interest as we started touring the graves.
-Things got more and more interesting for them as we found craters, trenches, history and tragedy exploring this small region of massacre.
+The kids whined, they just wanted Wi-Fi and hotel comforts, but even they found some interest as we started touring the graves.
+Things got more and more interesting for them as we found craters, trenches, history, and tragedy exploring this small region of massacre.

 Red ceramic flowers spilled from the Tower of London and towards the Thames, we read war poems online and watched dramatisations about tragic boy soldiers on the BBC.
 Our day on the Somme, shortly before the second round of centenary memorials added an extra layer of understanding and depth to their world schooling or homeschooling education.

-This is story of photos because that’s the best way to show you some of what’s here on the River Somme.
+This is a story of photos because that’s the best way to show you some of what’s here on the River Somme.

-Photos from the Somme Battlefields, France, 2017
+Photos from the Somme Battlefields, France,

 Where to Visit on The Somme Battlefields

-There are many sites of interest and cemeteries in the Somme valley.
+There are many sites of interest and cemeteries in the Somme Valley.
 Rather than listing every destination myself, I’ll send you to this site, it’s the one we used to figure out where to go.

 Where to Stay When Visiting The Somme Region

 We stayed in Amiens at the Première Classe Amiens, an ideal low-cost road trip hotel with family rooms.
 This region is dotted with quaint villages and moderately sized towns and cities, there are hundreds of accommodation options.

 For you, for Pinterest

-More War Worldschooling Coming Soon
+More World War Worldschooling Coming Soon

 We decided to start learning about Vietnam this morning and the movie Good Morning Vietnam is their first real glimpse of the horrors that conflict brought.
 It’s sad, so very sad.
 But they have to know and they have to remember.